aderibigbeolamide/mob/replit.md

 **Environment Configuration:**
 - ✅ `.env.local` created with NextAuth configuration
 - ✅ NEXTAUTH_SECRET automatically generated and configured
-- ✅ NEXTAUTH_URL configured for Replit dev environment
+- ✅ NEXTAUTH_URL configured for development environment
 - ✅ Template includes placeholders for MongoDB, Cloudinary, EmailJS, and Paystack

 **Next.js Configuration for Replit:**
 - ✅ Server Actions configured with `allowedOrigins: ['*']` for development
+- ✅ CORS headers configured with `Access-Control-Allow-Origin: *`
-- ✅ CORS headers configured to allow Replit proxy
+- ✅ Cache-Control headers set to prevent caching issues in Replit iframe
 - ✅ Standalone output mode enabled for deployment
 - ✅ Webpack configured with topLevelAwait for Mongoose compatibility